-- 4.1 Financial support to Conferences.
-Members may support conferences organised by third parties.
-Members may provide financial support to third parties under the following conditions: - 1) the conference is primarily dedicated to promoting objective scientific and educational activities; - 2) the third party is responsible for and controls the selection of program content, faculty, educational methods, and materials; - 3) the third party independently invites and selects individual Healthcare Professionals who will participate in the conference or training and determines the payment of their expenses, as the case may be; - 4) the third party independently selects speakers and determines the payment of their expenses; - 5) the support of a conference by a Member is clearly stated in advance of and at the meeting; and - 6) the support is not specifically granted for any entertainment or hospitality.
+- 4.1 Financial support for Events.
+Members may support events organised by third parties (the "Third-Party Event(s)").
+This article 4.1 is not applicable to Third-Party Procedure Trainings which are covered under other provisions of this Code (i.e. article 4.2).
+Members may provide financial support to third parties under the following conditions: - a) the Third-Party Event is primarily dedicated to promoting objective scientific and educational activities; - b) the third party is responsible for and controls the selection of program concontent, faculty, educational methods, and materials;

+- c) the third party independently invites and selects individual Healthcare Professionals who will participate in the Third-Party Event and determines the payment of their expenses, as the case may be; - d) the third party independently selects speakers and determines the payment of their expenses; - e) the support of a Third-Party Event by a Member is clearly stated in advance of and at the meeting; - f) the support is not specifically granted for any entertainment or hospitality; and - g) virtual Third-Party Events are conducted in compliance with the requirements of COCIR Code of Conduct.